Dosage Form: capsule, liquid filled

 Animal studies have shown reproductive toxicity in rats and rabbits.
 Cyclosporine gave no evidence of mutagenic or teratogenic effects in the standard test systems with oral application (rats up to 17 mg/kg and rabbits up to 30 mg/kg per day orally).
-Only at dose levels toxic to dams, were adverse effects seen in reproduction studies in rats.
-Cyclosporine has been shown to be embryo- and fetotoxic in rats and rabbits following oral administration at maternally toxic doses.
-Fetal toxicity was noted in rats at 0.8 and rabbits at 5.4 times the transplant doses in humans of 6 mg/kg, where dose corrections are based on body surface area.
-Cyclosporine was embryo- and fetotoxic as indicated by increased pre- and postnatal mortality and reduced fetal weight together with related skeletal retardations.
+Cyclosporine oral solution, USP has been shown to be embryo- and fetotoxic in rats and rabbits when given in doses 2 to 5 times the human dose.
+At toxic doses (rats at 30 mg/kg/day and rabbits at 100 mg/kg/day), cyclosporine oral solution, USP was embryo- and fetotoxic as indicated by increased pre- and postnatal mortality and reduced fetal weight together with related skeletal retardations.
 In the well-tolerated dose range (rats at up to 17 mg/kg/day and rabbits at up to 30 mg/kg/day), cyclosporine oral solution, USP proved to be without any embryolethal or teratogenic effects.

 A limited number of observations in children exposed to cyclosporine in utero are available, up to an age of approximately 7 years.
 Renal function and blood pressure in these children were normal.

 The alcohol content of the cyclosporine formulations should also be taken into account in pregnant women (see WARNINGS, Special Excipients).